NUIG-CT5118-Project/OneToOneMessaging/README.md

 ## Introduction
 A private messaging service for a company called Perry’s Summer Vacation Goods and Services.
 Company requires an API to be able to handle messages internally within the company.
+(Assumption: internal messaging only).

 ## List of features
 -	Create user